About hives or urticaria

 Does your child need to see a doctor about hives or urticaria?

 Maybe.
-It’s a good idea to take your child to your GP, especially if:
+It’s a good idea to take your child to your GP, especially if your child:

-- the hives keep coming back for longer than 6 weeks
+- has hives that keep coming back for longer than 6 weeks

-- your child is itchy, uncomfortable or finding it hard to sleep because of the hives
+- is itchy, uncomfortable or finding it hard to sleep because of the hives

 If the hives last for more than 6 weeks, your GP might refer you to a dermatologist.
 If the GP thinks your child’s hives are being caused by an allergy, they might refer your child to an allergy and immunology specialist.

-You should take your child to your local hospital emergency department if:
+You should take your child to your local hospital emergency department if their hives:

-- the hives cover a large area of their body
+- cover a large area of their body

-- the hives come up very quickly after a new food, medicine, bee sting or other obvious trigger
+- come up very quickly after a new food, medicine, bee sting or other obvious trigger

-- the hives are healing with blue or purple bruising.
+- are healing with blue or purple bruising.

 Sometimes hives are a sign of anaphylaxis.
 If your child has hives and signs of anaphylaxis, they need urgent medical attention.
 Signs of anaphylaxis include difficulty breathing, a swollen tongue or throat, dizziness or fainting.
 Here’s what to do: lay your child flat or keep them sitting.
 Use an adrenaline auto-injector if one is available.
 Call an ambulance immediately – phone 000.